Who doesn’t love the UK and its capital city, London?

 Changing of the Guard, Buckingham Palace

 I think the Changing of the Guard Is interesting even if you are not a fan of the Royals.
-It showcases British tradition and pageantry that has been part of British culture for centuries.
+It showcases British tradition and pageantry going back hundreds of years.
 It’s an event.
 Bonus: it’s free!
 Go early for a good spot in front of Buckingham Palace at 10.45 AM on Mondays, Wednesdays, Fridays, and Sundays.

 Big Ben & Houses of Parliament plus Westminster Abbey